Case Studies

 Below is a video clip of Harley at 18 months old during a training session with me.
 He is leading beautifully and learning to back up through L shaped poles.

-Having control of every direction that your horse's feet can move in, means that you have control of your horse.
+Having influence over every direction that your horse's feet can move in, means that you have influence of your horse.

 It should also be considered that the horse has to really trust you in the `backing up' process as they cannot see where they are going due to there being a blind spot directly behind them.

-Also 'backing up' is a useful tool when it comes to loading a difficult horse which I explain in more detail later on.
+Also 'backing up' is a useful tool when it comes to loading a difficult horse which I discuss more later on.

 Following on from the backing up exercise, I trained Harley to walk over tarpaulin in preparation for loading.
-I wanted him to trust me enough to walk across it and experience putting his feet onto something unfamiliar that makes a strange sound, in preparation for the ramp!
+I wanted him to trust me enough to walk with me across a noisy, strange surface in preparation for the ramp.

 Ok, so he jumps it! but never-the-less a step in the right direction.
 I gradually opened out the tarpaulin bit by bit and continued working with Harley until he was placing all 4 of his feet on it and walking across calmly.
 Eventually Harley walked over the full size of the tarpaulin which is shown on the video clip below.